robzr/Rubot/README.md

 * An **action** forms the response when the conditions are met.
 An action can be as simple as a text string, but will usually be a Proc or Method.
 * When using a Procs and Methods for conditions or actions, an optional hash argument will pass the received message and details
+* For the most flexibility, inherit the Bot class and override the #conditions and #action methods (see [class-example](https://github.com/robzr/instant-slack-bot/blob/master/examples/class-bot))
 * Finally, register the Bots with the Master and call **Master#run** to begin operation.

 ####TODO
-* Cache layer for bots - based on identical input, cache with time/hit count/size expire
+* Add ResponseCache class - based on identical input, cache with time/hit count/size expire
-* Write is_typing while waiting for bot to respond (will have to track)
+* Add AutoLoader class - monitors directory, adds & removes methods based on files
 * Update API documentation to RDoc standards
 * Bundle and distribute on rubygems.org